 A simple yet delicious marinade of olive oil, balsamic vinegar, and garlic makes for a flavorful and easy-to-make grilled eggplant, ready in just 20 minutes.

-- Fresh eggplant: You don't need to peel it, but you can.
-Try to find a firm eggplant with smooth, blemish-free skin.
+- Fresh eggplant: Look for a firm eggplant with smooth, blemish-free skin.

 - Olive oil: If you prefer an oil with a higher smoke point, use avocado oil.